David-Desmaisons/ComposableAsync/README.md

 How it works
 ------------
-Internally, EasyActor use [Castle Core DynamicProxy](https://github.com/castleproject/Core) to instaciate a proxy for the corresponding interface.
+Internally, EasyActor use [Castle Core DynamicProxy](https://github.com/castleproject/Core) to instantiate a proxy for the corresponding interface.
 All calls to the interface methods are intercepted and then redirected to run on the actor Threads.

 Nuget